The Two-Stage Decision-Sampling Hypothesis: Understanding the Emergence of Self-Reflection in RL-Trained LLMs: Related Work

 \subsection{Foundations and Practices of Policy Optimization Methods}

-The transition from supervised imitation to reinforcement learning in reasoning models rests fundamentally on control theory of policy gradients. \cite{sutton1999policy} expanded the horizon of reinforcement learning by introducing \textit{options}—temporally extended actions within a semi-Markov decision process (SMDP).
-This framework provides the essential theoretical justification for treating a multi-token ``Chain of Thought'' not merely as a sequence of predictions, but as sequences of optimizable moves. \cite{agarwal2020theorypolicygradientmethods} provides an excellent review of the theory as well as discussion on the convergence properties of these methods\footnote{Our work here does not touch on the convergence properties of policy gradient methods; however, these convergence issues are the reason we limit our demonstration examples to a single dimension.}.
-Policy gradient methods have long been empirically successful and have recently been widely applied in post-training LLMs \citep{ouyang2022traininglanguagemodelsfollow, stiennon2020learning}.
-Prominent algorithms include Trust Region Policy Optimization (TRPO)\footnote{Notable feature of TRPO: constrains policy updates using KL-divergence to ensure stable learning.} \citep{schulman2017trustregionpolicyoptimization}, Proximal Policy Optimization (PPO)\footnote{PPO simplifies TRPO through a clipping mechanism while maintaining stability and has become the de facto standard for RLHF.} \citep{schulman2017proximalpolicyoptimizationalgorithms}, and Direct Preference Optimization (DPO) \citep{rafailov2024directpreferenceoptimizationlanguage}, among others.
-More recently, \cite{shao2024deepseekmath} introduced Group Relative Policy Optimization (GRPO), which eliminates the need for value networks by normalizing rewards within group samples has been proved useful in post-training LLM to thinking models that demonstrated some emerging ability to do self-reflection \citep{deepseek2025r1}\footnote{In the theoretical sections of this paper, we do not consider clipping or trust-region constraints, which compromise the analytical tractability of the reward function in favor of practical training stability.
-Although GRPO is closest to our theoretical setting, we acknowledge that technical differences remain; our framework is an abstraction of policy-based algorithms rather than a formalization of any specific one.}.
+The transition from supervised imitation to reinforcement learning in reasoning models rests fundamentally on policy gradient theory. \cite{sutton1999policy} introduced \textit{options}\footnote{Sutton's seminal work temporally extended actions within semi-Markov decision processes.} providing theoretical justification for treating multi-token Chain of Thought as optimizable sequences rather than mere predictions; \cite{agarwal2020theorypolicygradientmethods} reviews the theory and convergence properties.\footnote{We do not address convergence here; this motivates our single-dimension demonstration.} Policy gradient methods have been widely applied in LLM post-training \citep{ouyang2022traininglanguagemodelsfollow, stiennon2020learning}, with prominent algorithms including TRPO \citep{schulman2017trustregionpolicyoptimization}, PPO \citep{schulman2017proximalpolicyoptimizationalgorithms}, and DPO \citep{rafailov2024directpreferenceoptimizationlanguage}.\footnote{TRPO constrains updates via KL-divergence; PPO simplifies this through clipping and has become standard for RLHF.} Most relevant to our setting, \cite{shao2024deepseekmath} introduced GRPO, which eliminates value networks by normalizing rewards within group samples, enabling thinking models with emergent self-reflection \citep{deepseek2025r1}.\footnote{Our theoretical analysis abstracts away clipping and trust-region constraints to preserve tractability.
+Although GRPO is closest to our setting, our framework generalizes across policy-based algorithms rather than formalizing any specific one.}